 The word of God is quite revealing and never disappoints, especially if one takes the time to dig in.

-As we delve into the timeline of Christ’s death and resurrection, keep in mind that in Jesus’s day and throughout the nations of the world, the day started at sunrise and ended the next day before sunrise.
+As we delve into the timeline of Christ’s death and resurrection, keep in mind that in Jesus’s day and throughout the nations of the world, the day started at sunrise and ended before sunrise of the next day.

-However, for the ancient Hebrews the day started at sunset and ended the next day before sunset, which was to differentiate their practice from the rest of the world, as well as fitting said observance into how God created things in the beginning.
+However, for the ancient Hebrews the day started at sunset and ended before sunset of the next day, which was to differentiate their practice from the rest of the world, as well as fitting said observance into how God created things in the beginning.